 The great thing about Experience.com is its connections to 3,800 colleges and universities to make sure that students are empowered to finding the right career paths early.

 Experience.com is committed to bridging the gap between school and employment by matching you with potential employers in search of your competencies and strengths.
 Whether it’s an internship or an entry-level job you want, Experience.com has effective resources that can help you get one.

 Looking for internship openings in media companies?
 Better to head on to Mediabistro.com!

-Mediabistro also offers career services from resume and cover letter editing, LinkedIn profile editing, salary negotiation to career counseling, and courses and trainings on copywriting and editing, public relations, journalism, digital marketing and social media management to equip you in becoming a savvy media professional.
+Mediabistro also offers career services from resume and cover letter editing, LinkedIn profile editing, salary negotiation to career counseling, and courses and training on copywriting and editing, public relations, journalism, digital marketing, and social media management to equip you in becoming a savvy media professional.
 Plus, students looking for freelance opportunities can definitely spot one here, too!